Richard Butler (diplomat): Appointment

 In August 2003 the Labor Premier of Tasmania, Jim Bacon, announced the appointment of Butler as Governor of Tasmania.
 He was sworn in on 3 October.
 His appointment was criticised on the grounds that he was not Tasmanian by either birth or association, that he was too closely identified with the Labor Party, and that he was a republican, and thus not a suitable person to represent the Queen of Australia, Elizabeth II, in Tasmania.

 The Melbourne daily The Age wrote:

 The Sydney-born Mr Butler – who has visited 90 countries and lived in 20 – has hardly spent any time in Tasmania at all.
 Tenuous though his links to the state may be, it is not his "outsider" status that is at issue.
 More to the point is that Mr Butler is an avowed, indeed, a vociferous republican.
 In a state where the role of Queen's representative is taken seriously, that may lead to a degree of suspicion among Her Majesty's more loyal subjects.

 Butler sought to ease such fears by saying: "I will give no gratuitous offence to any monarchist.
 It would be pointless and offensive to do so.
 The day will come when the next part of the Australian story will be told, but in the meantime we get on with our story today and the process of building and making Tasmania grow."

 He added: "I hope my international knowledge, my contacts, my experience in the global environment will enable me to make a contribution to the growing international awareness of Tasmania."

 He married Jennifer Grey, his third wife, the day after he was sworn in as governor and commenced his term by leaving for a three-week overseas honeymoon.
+His explanation for the choice of day was that it was also the day after his divorce from Barbara Evans which had only become absolute on the same day he was sworn in as governor.